How to Dissolve Gummy Vitamins: What Your Manufacturer Isn't Telling You

-Most people who drop a gummy vitamin into a glass of water are just curious.
-Maybe they're wondering if their kids' vitamins will break down properly, or they're conducting a little kitchen-counter science experiment.
-But here's something you probably haven't considered: that simple glass of water is revealing secrets about manufacturing quality that even some brand owners don't know to look for.
+Most people who drop a gummy vitamin into water are just curious.
+Maybe they want to see if their kids' gummies break down, or they're running a little kitchen experiment.
+That glass of water reveals manufacturing secrets most brand owners miss.

-After formulating gummy supplements for years, I've learned that dissolution behavior isn't just a party trick.
-It's a diagnostic tool that tells you everything about formulation expertise, manufacturing standards, and whether that gummy will actually deliver the nutrients printed on the label.
-The difference between a well-engineered supplement and candy with vitamins sprinkled in?
-It shows up clearly in how that gummy breaks down.
+After formulating gummy supplements for years, I've learned that dissolution behavior is a diagnostic tool.
+It reveals formulation expertise, manufacturing standards, and whether the gummy actually delivers the labeled nutrients.
+The difference between a well-engineered supplement and candy with vitamins?
+It shows up in how the gummy breaks down.

-The industry doesn't talk much about dissolution testing, probably because it reveals too much.
-When you understand what to look for, you can spot quality issues that expensive lab tests might miss.
-Dissolution behavior tells you about:
+Manufacturers rarely discuss dissolution testing.
+But once you know what to look for, you can spot quality issues that pricey lab tests miss.
+Dissolution tells you about:

-- If manufacturing processes are actually controlled or just guessed at
+• If manufacturing processes are controlled or guessed at

 The Foundation: Gelatin vs. Pectin (And Why It Changes Everything)

 Not all gummies are built the same.
-The base ingredient determines how they dissolve, how they feel in your mouth, and how long they'll last on the shelf.
+The base ingredient determines dissolution, mouthfeel, and shelf life.

 Gelatin-Based Gummies

-Here's a tell-tale sign of quality: if your gelatin gummy dissolves completely in room-temperature water in under 15-20 minutes, you're probably looking at lower-grade gelatin.
-This isn't necessarily bad, but it usually means corners were cut somewhere, and those gummies might get sticky or lose their shape faster than they should.
+A quality tell: if your gelatin gummy dissolves completely in room-temperature water in under 15-20 minutes, you're looking at lower-grade gelatin.
+Not necessarily bad, but corners were cut, and those gummies may get sticky or lose shape faster.

 Pectin-Based Gummies (The Vegan Option)